 If you’re going to do a reboot, you’ve got to make sure it’s good.
 With hindsight, it seems almost silly to have worried about whether or not the R32 Skyline GT-R would live up to its badge’s billing.
 However, there were certainly question marks hanging over the car in the build up to its launch.

 Since the Kenmeri, Nissan had built further sporting variants of its Skyline models, like the R31 GTS-R. But none bore the GT-R name.
 None of them lived up to the Hakosuka’s legacy either.
 If Nissan was to finally revive the GT-R moniker, its engineers knew that they’d have to step things up.
+Illness meant that Nissan could no longer rely on Shinichiro Sakurai to deliver the goods.
+Instead the task went to his understudy – Naganori Ito.
+Ito-san had headed the development of the outgoing R31.
+Given the car’s mixed reception, the pressure was on to get the R32 right.

-Introducing the RB26DETT
+Introducing the RB26DETT & clever AWD system

 If he was going to do the GT-R name justice, Ito-san knew that it had to perform on track.
 An upgraded engine was therefore high on his to-do-list.
 The R32 became the first GT-R equipped with the now-legendary RB26 motor.
 This was effectively a twin-turbocharged, bored-out version of the existing 2.0-litre RB block used in the previous car.
 However, it now had a capacity of 2.6 liters, and an official power output of 276hp.
 I say ‘official’ because at the time Japanese marques were bound to a so-called ‘Gentleman’s agreement’.
 This meant that none of their road cars would exceed that figure.
 In reality though, the R32 GT-R was producing something closer to the 310hp-mark.

-The engine wasn’t the R32’s party trick though.
+The engine wasn’t the R32’s only party trick though.
 Instead, that was its all-wheel drive system.
 Known as ATESSA E-TS, the car’s electronic system could vary how much torque was sent to each axle.
 Compared to its biggest rivals – all of which were RWD – the R32 GT-R had a major traction advantage.

 On the racetrack, this translated into a form of dominance that not even the Hakosuka could claim to have achieved.
 Between 1989-1993, the R32 GT-R won every single professional race it entered in Japan.
 It caused quite a stir in Australia too.
 In fact, the Aussies got so tired of the exotic Nissan trouncing their domestic Fords and Holdens that they brandished it with the beastly ‘Godzilla’ nickname.
 Not intended as a compliment, the Godzilla title was quickly claimed as a badge of honor.